Spring Hill, Florida: Languages

-For the period 2013-17, English spoken as a first language accounted for 85.7% of the population, while 14.3% spoke other languages as their mother tongue.
+For the period 2013–17, English spoken as a first language accounted for 85.7% of the population, while 14.3% spoke other languages as their mother tongue.
 The most significant were Spanish speakers who made up 10.0% of the population.

 Education

 Spring Hill has many schools, both public and private, which provide primary and secondary education to local children.
 There are also several options for higher education that are easily accessible from the Spring Hill area.

-Primary and secondary education
+Public primary and secondary schools

 Public schools in Spring Hill are part of the Hernando County School Board school system, which oversees all public schools in Hernando County.
 The main public schools that serve the Spring Hill area are: